Drone regulations in Sri Lanka

 SLCAA: Register and obtain permission

-In Sri Lanka, you must register your drone and apply for a permit from the Civil Aviation Authority (CAASL) before launching a drone.
-You can find the forms provided for this on the CAASL website linked above.
-In the meantime, however, an online form is also available, which makes it quicker and easier to submit the application.
-There you can also upload proof of insurance and documents from other authorities (e.g. Security Clearance from the Ministry of Defense).
-If you want to upload more than two documents, you must bundle the documents into one or two files (e.g. as a contiguous PDF file).
+In Sri Lanka, you must register your camera drone and apply for a permit from the Civil Aviation Authority (CAASL) before launching a drone.
+You can easily enter the necessary information in an online form and submit it.
+Proof of insurance and documents from other authorities can be uploaded to the form.
+If you would like to submit more than two documents, you must bundle the documents into one or two files (e.g. as a single PDF file).

-In the approval process you have to specify all locations incl. flight times where you want to operate your drone.
-However, as a tourist, you usually have to get an idea of the exact locations and flight times on site, which can be difficult.
-However, several drone pilots have reported to us that the simple specification of a city and a time window of, for example, 6:30 am to 6:30 pm is accepted.
-This way, one can fill out the application based on one’s own itinerary.
+In the approval process, you must specify all the locations, including flight times, where you want to operate your drone.
+However, as a tourist, you usually have to get an idea of the situation on site first and don’t know the exact places and times where you want to fly, so this can be difficult.
+However, several drone pilots have unanimously told us that the simple specification of a city and a time window of e.g. 6:30 am to 5:30 pm is accepted.
+This allows you to fill out the application based on your own itinerary.

 Overview: Drone rules in Sri Lanka